-The Government has launched a Business Finance Guarantee Scheme for small and medium-sized businesses, to protect jobs and support the economy.
+Small and medium-sized businesses may be eligible for the Business Finance Guarantee Scheme to protect jobs and support the economy.
 The Crown in partnership with participating approved banks will support targeted new loans (including increases to existing limits) to eligible businesses, as a response to difficulties caused by COVID-19.

 Under the scheme, businesses with annual revenue between $250,000 and $80 million can apply to their banks for loans up to $500,000, for up to 3 years.
 The scheme will offer a total of $6.25 billion in loans to New Zealand businesses.

 The Government is guaranteeing 80% of the risk, while the banks are covering the remaining 20%.
-A normal lending process will be followed by the banks, which will make the lending decisions.
+Banks will follow a normal lending process when they make the lending decisions.
 Further details can be found on the banks’ websites.

 Measures to support business cash flow and tax measures include:

 - increasing the provisional tax threshold from $2,500 to $5,000 from 2020/2021